 Reason #4: Improve Treatment Effects

-Many studies have shown the benefits of stopping smoking on treatments for many diseases, including cancer, like increased treatment effectiveness, reduced toxicity of cancer treatments, and improved quality of life and survival.
+Many studies have shown the benefits of stopping smoking on treatments for many diseases, including cancer, like treatment effectiveness, the toxicity of cancer treatments, quality of life, return of the cancer, development of a second tumor, and survival.
 Tobacco use can complicate a wide variety of cancer treatments, including radiation therapy, chemotherapy, and surgery (Gritz, Dresler & Sarna, 2005).

 Surgical patients may experience these benefits of quitting smoking: